 The Shine Stopper at Paula's Choice is very good.
 It works well on the T-zone.

-It’s quite important to settle in your mind how far from white your lightest colours are.
-Look at them and notice that it’s a long way to white from your coloured pastels for all three Summers.
+It's quite important to settle in your mind how far from white your lightest colours are.
+Look at them and notice that it's a long way to white from the coloured pastels for all three Summers.
 The eyeshadow highlight for Winter is some version of ice.
-On Summer, I use more colour under the brow bone, as muted (grayed) shell pink, where the amount of graying depends on the Season.
-True Summer might wear Merle Norman Ballerina, while Soft Summer could wear Merle Norman Mist.
+On Summer, choose pastels for the brow bone, as muted (grayed) shell pink, where the amount of graying depends on the Season.

 Use eyeshadow instead of eyeliner or diffuse the liner well by applying shadow over it.